How to Clean a Shower Head: Practical Guide and Simple Tips

 • Dissolves limescale, eliminates bacteria and mold.

-• Very economical and ecological.
+• Very economical and eco-friendly.

 • Lemon :